xperroni/clarus/README.md

 The parentheses around the expression are optional but in my opinion they help clarify what is going on.

 On a side note, increasingly I feel the library is in need of an overhaul that addresses problems such as the tension between Clarus and OpenCV basic types (e.g. cv::Point vs. clarus::Point), style inconsistencies (e.g. the `vgram` module's letter case style, or not everything being under the `clarus` namespace) and the hodgepodge of implemented and sometimes semi-abandoned algorithms, especially in the `vision` module.
-I am also seriously thinking of getting rid of the multithreading classes; I might look into it after porting my working projects to ROS, which I intend to do sometime after February next year.
+I am also seriously thinking of getting rid of the multithreading classes; I might look into it after porting my working projects to ROS, which I intend to do sometime after February.

 **2014-11-03**